 You may be tempted to accept how your insurance company is treating you, but they should be held accountable for their actions.
 Ms. Ahmed and Ms. LeMaster are tenacious insurance lawyers with vast experience handling bad faith claims.
 As your counsel, we vow to work tirelessly on your behalf to ensure you receive the settlement you need.

-Call (832) 356-7983 to schedule a time to speak with LeMaster & Ahmed PLLC.
-We represent clients in Montgomery County, Collin County, Harris County, Dallas County and Galveston County.
+Call (888) 306-2119 to schedule a time to speak with LeMaster & Ahmed PLLC.
+We represent clients in the greater Houston area including Galveston, The Woodlands, League City, Pasadena, Spring and Cypress.